-Narrative tension—along with character development and believability—are among the least interesting things writing can achieve.
+Narrative tension, character development, and verisimilitude are among the least interesting things writing can achieve.

 Literary realism is a mode of storytelling that precludes a reader’s “discretionary power” (Andre Breton) to transcend “superimposed images taken from a stock catalogue”.
 It is, moreover, a version the materialism that has made “an evil, pointless joke out of the universe” (Vasilii Kandinsky).
 But when we tell a story, what is “reality”, anyway?
 Jorge Luis Borges: